CenterDevice/ceres/docs/ceres.1.md

 # MODULES

-Currently, there is only one module called *instances*.
+## CENTERDEVICE

+The *centerdevice* module interacts with a CenterDevice instance and offers basic primitives.

+### centerdevice auth [*options*]

+  *centerdevice auth* authenticates against a particular CenterDevice instance.

+  -s, --show
+  : on successful authentication, ceres prints the received token to stdout.

+  -S, --save
+  : on successful authentication, ceres saves the token to its configuration file.

+  Attention: This will overwrite the entire configuration file and thus, comments will be lost and any order of elements will change.

 ## CONSUL

-The *consul* modules interacts with the consul cluster in the environment selected by the profile to use.
+The *consul* module interacts with the consul cluster in the environment selected by the profile to use.

 ### consul list [*options*]